 To avoid the session URL trap, just visit your website, disable cookies, and click a few links.
 If a session id appears in the URL, you are vulnerable to the session URL trap.
 The MarketingTracer on-page SEO crawler is built to detect this crawl trap.
 Just check your crawl index and filter on ‘session.’

-Some websites know scrapers well and can be a bit tricky to scrape as they may have several layouts.
+Anonymous web crawling can be difficult for some websites that know scrapers well and can be a bit tricky as they may have several layouts.
 For instance, some sets of pages may have a different layout then what the rest of them display.
 To avoid this, you may have different Paths or CSS selectors to scrape data.
 Or how you can add a condition in your code to scrape those pages differently.

 Websites use different techniques to differentiate a web spider/scraper from a real person.
 Some of these mechanisms are specified below: